maliahavlicek/what2do2day/README.md

 | activity    	| ObjectId  	| Cross reference activities table                  	| Required                              	|                  	|

 While the From to collect a place gathers an email, an address, event and potentially another address and a review, the table only stores data related to the place object.
-Before a place is added or updated to the database, it's name is checked to be unique in the database.
-In the future, this concept may need to be expanded to include an address especially if franchises start to use the application.
+Before a place is added or updated to the database, its name and it's address if one is present is checked to be unique in the database.
+This allows franchises to co-exist in the system.
 #### Reviews
-Reviews are one of the simpler user objects on the site that requires user input for creation, but it's dat structure is quite a bit more complex than the user entry form.
+Reviews are one of the simpler user objects on the site that requires user input for creation, but it's data structure is quite a bit more complex than the user entry form.

 | DB Key   	| Data Type 	|                              Purpose                             	| Form Validation                       	| DB processing 	|
 |----------	|:---------:	|:----------------------------------------------------------------:	|---------------------------------------	|---------------	|